You are here

 - The Americans with Disabilities Act (“ADA”) picks up where the Rehabilitation Act left off.
 Borrowing from the §504 definition of disabled person, the ADA applied those standards to most private sector businesses, including private schools.
 The passage of the ADA does nothing to change a public school’s or school district’s obligations to provide educational services to its disabled students.
 The courts have interpreted §504 and the ADA almost identically, applying doctrines and interpretations freely between the two laws.

-The Mental Health America Board of Directors adopted this policy on June 13, 2009.
-It is reviewed as required by the Mental Health America Public Policy Committee.
+The Mental Health America Board of Directors approved this policy on June 7, 2014.
+It will be reviewed as required by the Mental Health America Public Policy Committee.

-- American Psychological Association Zero Tolerance Task Force Report, “Are Zero Tolerance Policies Effective in the Schools?
+American Psychological Association, Zero Tolerance Task Force Report, “Are Zero Tolerance Policies Effective in the Schools?
 An Evidentiary Review and Recommendations (2006), p.
 2, 26.
+Online: